Jack Mackenroth: Modeling

-In 2008, Mackenroth also he appeared as an extra in the Sex and the City movie as "Hot Guy #17."
+In 2008, Mackenroth appeared as an extra in the Sex and the City movie as "Hot Guy #17."

 Swimming

 Mackenroth was a competitive swimmer in elementary and high school and continued competing after college at the Masters level.
-Jack has earned three All-American titles and in the summer of 2006, he set a national record for the breaststroke leg of the 4 x 50 meter relay at the Masters World Championships in Stanford, California.
+He earned three All-American titles, and in the summer of 2006, he set a national record for the breaststroke leg of the 4 x 50 meter relay at the Masters World Championships in Stanford, California.

-Mackenroth first competed in the Gay Games in 1990 in Vancouver, British Columbia, without a team but won a bronze medal in the 50-meter breaststroke.
+Mackenroth competed without a team in the Gay Games in 1990 in Vancouver, British Columbia, and won a bronze medal in the 50-meter breaststroke.
 He has won at least one gold medal in every one of the international competitions since.

-His mother watched his relay team set the national record at the 2006 Gay Games.

-He competed in the 2009 Outgames, held in Copenhagen, Denmark, and the 2010 Gay Games in Cologne, Germany, where he earned seven medals.
+He competed in the 2009 Outgames, in Copenhagen, Denmark, and the 2010 Gay Games in Cologne, Germany, where he earned seven medals.

 Project Runway

 Early win

-Mackenroth was solidly in the middle of the competition from the very start and never appeared in the "bottom three."
-The third challenge, however, allowed him to showcase his talent in developing menswear.
-The challenge was to create a three-piece menswear outfit for guest judge Tiki Barber.
-Mackenroth won the challenge and his winning design was then worn by Barber during an appearance on The Today Show.
+Mackenroth appeared in Season 4 of Project Runway.
+He won the third challenge in the competition, which was to create an outfit for guest judge Tiki Barber.
+Barber wore the winning design during an appearance on The Today Show.